 IR Club is a well-established investor relations community that allows IR professionals to network with peers from all over the world.

 IR Club was formed in 2011, to address the need for an online investor relations community.
-Since then, IR Club has become an overwhelming success and has more than 1,200 members!
+Since then, it has become an overwhelming success and has around 1,400 members!

 The main objectives of IR Club include the promotion of networking, communication, exchange and transfer of knowledge among investor relations professionals – we are particularly interested in the use of social media in investor relations.

 IR Club is open to anyone interested in investor relations such as scientists, students and those wishing to make a career change.
 For the opportunity to mingle with practising IROs at all levels, as well consultants and service providers.
 Colleagues from the areas of private equity, open-end and closed-end funds, unlisted companies and of course all those who deal with the communication with lenders (creditor relations / fixed income) are welcome, too – we are all one ecosystem.